Huckleberry

 Huckleberry is a name used in North America for several plants in the family Ericaceae, in two closely related genera: Vaccinium and Gaylussacia.
-The huckleberry is the state fruit of Idaho.

 Nomenclature

 The name 'huckleberry' is a North American variation of the English dialectal name variously called 'hurtleberry' or 'whortleberry' (/ˈhwɜːrtəlbɛri/) for the bilberry.
 In North America, the name was applied to numerous plant variations, all bearing small berries with colors that may be red, blue, or black.
 It is the common name for various Gaylussacia species, and some Vaccinium species, such as Vaccinium parvifolium, the red huckleberry, and is also applied to other Vaccinium species which may also be called blueberries depending upon local custom, as in New England and parts of Appalachia.

+Description

+The plant has shallow, radiating roots topped by a bush growing from an underground stem.
+The berries are small and round, 5–10 mm in diameter, and look like large dark lowbush blueberries.